VidhiVadher/techvidhi.in/_posts/2025-10-11-HAL_LL_Baremetal.md

 ---
 layout: post
-title: "HAL vs LL vs Baremetal - when to use where ??"
+title: "HAL vs LL vs Baremetal - When to Use Where ??"
 date: 2025-10-11
 categories: embedded learning
 ---